-Bidding war speculation gives UK’s Morrisons shares a boost
+Bidding war talk surrounds UK supermarket chain Morrisons

 The current share price is higher than the valuation from the agreed offer from Fortress and its partners, the Canada Pension Plan Investment Board and Koch Real Estate Investments.
 That will see shareholders receive 252 pence per share plus a 2 pence special dividend.

+The Morrisons board said they believe the offer will “support and accelerate” plans to further grow the business.
+Fortress, which is owned by Japan’s Softbank, has previously invested in grocery retail in both North America and Europe.

-The agreement came almost two weeks after private equity firm Clayton, Dubilier & Rice made a 5.5 billion-pound approach, which the Morrisons board rejected because it it said undervalued the company.
+The agreement came almost two weeks after private equity firm Clayton, Dubilier & Rice made a 5.5 billion-pound approach, which the Morrisons board rejected because it said it undervalued the company.
+The firm has until July 17 to table a formal bid to buy Morrisons, due to U.K. takeover rules.

 Neil Wilson, chief markets analyst at Markets.com, said there could be another couple of offers up to a potential “knockout” around the 280 pence a share mark.